genuinetools/img/README.md

 * [a blog post on building images securely in Kubernetes](https://blog.jessfraz.com/post/building-container-images-securely-on-kubernetes/)

-Currently you can run it as unprivileged and there are a few ways to go about this, the default backend `naive` will not mount if you are running as an unprivileged user and so it should work.
+Currently you can run it as unprivileged and there are a few ways to go about this, the default backend `native` will not mount if you are running as an unprivileged user and so it should work.
 You can learn more about the snapshotter backends [here](#snapshotter-backends).